hashbangcode/slow-query-exercise/README.md

 - Run `composer install` to install the Faker package.
 - Run `php faker.php` to generate the data.

-This will generate 100,000 user and club records, and half the number of users as club member records.
+This will generate 10,000 user and club records, and half the number of users as club member records.
 This is in order to generate users who are not part of a club.

-The queries with 100,000 items of data in a non-optimized setup will take quite a while, so reduce this if you don't want to wait around.
+The queries with 10,000 items of data in a non-optimized setup will take quite a few seconds, this can be increased to really slow down the example queries.

 ## Create The Database And Import The Data